A Different Light (bookstore): Apex

 At its height, the chain was one of the most influential LGBT booksellers in the United States, serving as a cultural hub and social center for LGBT people.
 It hosted events including author readings, art shows, reading groups, writing conferences, art exhibitions and panel discussions.
 In the mid-1970s, mass market publisher Avon was the largest publisher of gay and lesbian books including Patricia Nell Warren's best selling novel The Front Runner.
 A significant part of A Different Light bookstore's first inventory was from Avon Book's backlist.

 The Silverlake bookstore was located in the Sunset Junction area of Los Angeles where the Santa Monica and Sunset Boulevard met at Sanborn Avenue.
 Laurila and Leigh had to choose between either West Hollywood or Silverlake, both areas home to a large populations of gays and lesbians.
 At that time West Hollywood was not incorporated as a separate city.
 The decision was made to open the store in Silverlake where many gay men had purchased homes, and in anticipation of the gentrification of the Silverlake area as had happened in The Castro district of San Francisco.

 The building rented for the bookstore was originally intended to house and repair Red Car system trolleys.
 The space had been minimally upgraded to allow for renting to retail businesses.
 With an unusual slanting front facade, high ceilings and mock-Tudor appearance, the store appeared to have occupied its space for decades.
 At the end of the first year, A Different Light expanded it to the next storefront by opening up wall in between the two locations, more than doubling the floor space.
 The store fixtures were built by a master carpenter who was a friend of Laurila's.
 With high ceilings and ample display space above the shelving, the bookstore worked with local artists and photographers to display artwork on a rotating basis.

 Gay and lesbian authors made A Different Light bookstore part of their book signing tours, including Quentin Crisp, Ned Rorem, Judy Grahn, Katherine V. Forrest, Armistead Maupin, Christopher Isherwood and his partner Don Bacardi, David Hockney Mark Thompson, Michael Nava, Joseph Hansen, Paul Monette, William Burroughs, Edmund White and hundreds of others.
 The first author to have a signing was local author John Rechy, best known for his gay novel City of Night.
 Rechy appeared several times at the store, and he was coincidentally the last author to do a book signing at the original store before it closed.

 On February 18, 1984, bookstore employee Ann Bradley initiated the first reading of “The Lesbian Writers Series”.
 Later playwright and store employee James Carroll Pickett would launch “The Gay Writers Series” and hosted the monthly readings from 1987 to 1990.
-In New York, bookstore employee Emanuel Xavier introduced spoken word poetry to the community with his "Realness & Rhythms" monthly readings.
+In New York, bookstore employee Emanuel Xavier helped introduce spoken word poetry to the LGBTQ+ community with his "Realness & Rhythms" monthly readings.